davidhorak/space-wars/readme.md

 - [ ] Add all kernel tests
 - [ ] Optimize the performance of the game
 - [ ] Polish the game tiles
+- [ ] Allow to load the game state form a json string
+- [ ] Add a guide how to run the kernel without the UI client.
 - [ ] [Spaceships TODOs](spaceships/readme.md)

 ---